 Thank you very much for the time that you have spent listening to this case.
 I realise it may be frustrating for you not to be serving on this jury now.
 But by acting as an additional juror at the start of this case you have ensured that the trial can now go ahead without delay.
 This has been very helpful.
+You will now be taken back to the jury assembly area where you could be selected for service on another jury during the period for which you were summonsed.
 Now that you are no longer serving on this jury, it is very important for the fairness of the trial that you do not speak about this case to any of the remaining 12 jurors until it is over.
 And the same applies to the remaining 12 jurors - you must not speak about the case with the substitute jurors who are now leaving the jury.